Apply For The Board

 The Student Programming Board Overview

-- Attend weekly board and committee meetings
+- Attend weekly committee meetings (schedules TBD)

 - Have weekly office hours